jkirkwin/CourseChart/README.md

 [![Master Branch Build Status](https://travis-ci.com/jkirkwin/CourseChart.svg?branch=master)](https://travis-ci.com/jkirkwin/CourseChart)

 ## Project structure
-The root directory contains the NodeJS app for the website.
+`/server/` contains the NodeJS webserver and associated files.
+The root directory contains the related `package.json` and `package-lock.json`.
+Running `npm install` from inside the `server` directory will update the root-level package files.

 `/scraper/` contains the Python web scraper.
 A root-level `requirements.txt` file is used to signal to the Heroku 'Buildpack' system that this is a Python application.